Living Far, Loving Deeply

 You knew which birdsong meant dawn, which spiders to leave alone.

-You grew up knowing geelhout from a doringboom, how the jacarandas warned of exam season, and that if the wind changed, a storm wasn’t far behind.
+You grew up knowing geelhout from a doringboom, how jacarandas warned of exam season, and that when the wind changed, a storm wasn’t far behind.

 Here, you are always guessing.